 All written entries received will be judged against the set criteria as outlined in the entry form by our experienced panel of expert judges, chaired by John Lewis.
-From this two finalists in each category will be chosen and invited to the prestigious awards ceremony held in London.
+From this three finalists in each category will be chosen and invited to the prestigious awards ceremony held in London.
 The judges may conduct telephone interviews and site visits if they deem that this is necessary.

 MEET THE JUDGES

 John Lewis is the founder and Chairman of Lewis Business Media, owners of Over The Counter magazine.
 Over the course of a business publishing career lasting 40 years, he has organised and judged many awards schemes in several different markets.
-He is a current judge of The National Pig Awards and has chaired the judging panel of the National SQP awards for the last 3 years
+He is a current judge of The National Pig Awards and has chaired the judging panel of the National SQP awards for the last 4 years.

 Simon King is the editor of OvertheCounter magazine.
 With more than 25 years’ experience in business-to-business journalism, Simon has sat on judging panels in several different industries.
 After a record number of entries at last year’s awards, Simon says he is very much looking forward to reading all the entries this year and he encourages SQPs to step forward and be proactive in entering the National SQP Awards 2020.